waggle-sensor/sensors/v4.1/README.md

 ## Request, collect, and decode data
 When you use ```plugin.py``` in [waggle-sensor/plugin_manager/plugins/coresense_4](https://github.com/waggle-sensor/plugin_manager/tree/master/plugins/coresense_4) to send request packets and receive collected data packets, the plugin refers **sensor_table.conf**.
 For more information, please refer the git repo.
 When this firmware and plugin communicates, the data must follow **Waggle Packet**.
-For detailed information about **Waggle Packet**, see [Interface and Data Format Specification for sensors](https://github.com/waggle-sensor/sensors/blob/develop/v4.1/documentation/v4dataExchange.pdf).
+For detailed information about **Waggle Packet**, see [v4dataExchange.pdf](https://github.com/waggle-sensor/sensors/blob/develop/v4.1/documentation/v4dataExchange.pdf).

 ## Flowchart of Coresense Firmware Version 4.1